 Grilled Skirt Steak with Chimichurri Sauce

 - Puree all ingredients in a blender.
 Transfer to bowl.
 Cover and let stand at room temperature.

 Grilled Skirt Steak:

-- Let skirt steak at room temperature for 30 minutes.
+- Let skirt steak come to room temperature for 30 minutes.

 - Preheat a grill or grill pan to high.